windingtree/org.id-schema/README.md

 - Added optional `organizationalUnit.parentOrganization` property that be a link to the parent organization
 - Added top-level `person` property to add ORG.JSON ability to handle personal profiles
 - Definitions `CryptoETHAddress` and `CryptoBTCAddress` are replaced with single definition `BlockchainAccountId` which is standardised by the DID specification and able to handle all types of blockchain accounts
+- From now schema is building from multiple files.
+VC schemes are moved to separate file
+- Along with the schema file now is provided a file with typescript definitions

 ## ORG.JSON Schema